BubbatheVTOG/shr0thing_bot/README.md

-# dick_bot
+# shr0thing_bot
-A discord bot for dick jokes.
+A discord bot for jokes.